The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Sorted Effects and Classification Analysis

 where $F_{\epsilon}$ is the distribution function of the standard uniform random variable, and $F_{T,W}$ is the distribution of $(T,W)$.
 For estimation purposes, we will have to exclude the tail quantile indices, so $F_{\epsilon}$ will be redefined to have support on a set of the form $[\ell, 1-\ell]$, where $0 < \ell < 0.5$ is a small positive number. \end{example}

-\begin{remark}[Examples of Structural and Causal Models] The set of examples listed above are the most basic, leading cases, arising mostly in predictive analysis and program evaluation.
+The set of examples listed above are the most basic, leading cases, arising mostly in predictive analysis and program evaluation.
 Our theoretical results are rather general and are not limited to these cases.
 Thus, they allow for both $\Delta$ and $\mu$ to originate from causal or structural models and to be estimated by structural methods.
-We give three examples of causal or structural $\Delta$.
-The first example are the measures of welfare analysis described in \citen{hn17}, which condition on observed covariates to make the identification assumptions more plausible.
-They suggest to summarize these measures by fixing the values of the covariates.
-The SPE can be used in this application to complement the analysis by reporting the entire range of the welfare measures in the population.
-The second example are average treatment effects identified by an ignorable treatment assignment or selection on observables assumption \cite{rr83}.
-The common approach here is to aggregate the conditional average treatment effects obtained by regression, propensity score reweighing or matching methods by integration with respect to the distribution of the observed covariates.
+For example, in treatment effects models with selection on observables \cite{rr83}, the PE is the conditional average treatment effect $\Delta(x) = \Ep(Y_1 - Y_0 \mid X=x),$ where $Y_1$ and $Y_0$ are potential outcomes in the treated and non-treated statuses and $X$ is a vector of covariates.
+The standard approach is to aggregate the conditional average treatment effects by integration with respect to the distribution of the covariates in the population of interest $\mu$.
+This yields the average treatment effect if $\mu$ is the distribution in the entire population or the average treatment effect on the treated if $\mu$ is the distribution in the treated subpopulation.
 The SPE can be used to complement the analysis by reporting the entire range of conditional average treatment effects, and also to determine the optimal treatment allocation with budget constraints.
-Thus, under some conditions this optimal allocation has a cutoff determined by a percentile of the conditional average treatment effects \cite{bd12}.
-The third example are heterogeneous impulse response functions in dynamic economic models, as in \citen{bhs14}, which use interquartile ranges informally (i.e. without quantification of uncertainty) to summarize these functions.
-Note that our results can be applied to time series settings since they do not rely on sampling assumptions, but on the Hadamard differentiability of the sorting operator. \end{remark}
+Thus, \citen{bd12} showed that under some conditions this optimal allocation has a cutoff determined by a tail percentile of the conditional average treatment effects, i.e. by a SPE.
+Another example is the welfare analysis described in \citen{hn17}, where $\Delta(x)$ is the compensating or equivalent variation of a price change conditional on covariates such as income and demographic characteristics, and $\mu$ is the distribution of covariates in the population of interest.